 This article aims at resolving connection issues with your scanner.

-If your Artec scanner appears as “Not connected” in the Scan section of the Artec Studio software, please follow the steps outlined below (in the sequence listed).
+If your Artec scanner appears as “Not connected” in the Scan section of the Artec Studio software, or you see the "cannot initialize scanner" error upon attempting to start the scanning process, please follow the steps outlined below (in the sequence listed).

 Important: the latest public update of Windows 10 (1803 build 17134)